OuniAbir/ecommerce-angular-frontend/README.md

 2- Run all the scripts in this repository [sql scripts](https://bitbucket.org/abirouni/sql-scripts/src/master/).

-## Repository presontation
+## Repository presentation

-Repositry [V1_SpringBackend](https://bitbucket.org/abirouni/v1_springbackend/src/master/): it's the application backend developed using Spring FrameWork (Spring MVC, Spring REST, Hibernate).
+* Repositry [V1_SpringBackend](https://bitbucket.org/abirouni/v1_springbackend/src/master/): it's the application backend developed using Spring FrameWork (Spring MVC, Spring REST, Hibernate).

-Repositry [V2_SpringBootBackend](https://bitbucket.org/abirouni/v2_springbootbackend/src/master/):  it's the application backend developed using SpringBoot Framework(Spring Data JPA, Spring Data REST).
+* Repositry [V2_SpringBootBackend](https://bitbucket.org/abirouni/v2_springbootbackend/src/master/):  it's the application backend developed using SpringBoot Framework(Spring Data JPA, Spring Data REST).

-Repository angular-ecommerce : it's the application frontEnd developed using angular Framework and bootstrap.
+* Repository angular-ecommerce : it's the application frontEnd developed using angular Framework and bootstrap.

-If your are going to use the repositry V1_SpringBackend, for the frontend you need to use this branch [ForSpringMVC](https://bitbucket.org/abirouni/angular-ecommerce/src/ForSpringMVC/)of the angular-ecommerce repository.
+** If your are going to use the repositry V1_SpringBackend, for the frontend you need to use this branch [ForSpringMVC](https://bitbucket.org/abirouni/angular-ecommerce/src/ForSpringMVC/)of the angular-ecommerce repository.

-If your are going to use the repositry V2_SpringBootBackend, for the frontend you need to use this branch [ForSpringBoot](https://bitbucket.org/abirouni/angular-ecommerce/src/ForSpringBoot/) of the angular-ecommerce repository.
+** If your are going to use the repositry V2_SpringBootBackend, for the frontend you need to use this branch [ForSpringBoot](https://bitbucket.org/abirouni/angular-ecommerce/src/ForSpringBoot/) of the angular-ecommerce repository.

 ## Security